Information Guide and Application - 2020

-The selection process is based on GPA or equivalent GED scores, TABE test results, a personal interview with the instructors and criminal background results.
+The selection process is based on 2.5 GPA or equivalent GED scores, TABE test results, a personal interview with the instructors and criminal background results.
 Immunization records including childhood, Hep B series or Titer and a current TB test is required of all students as recommended by the CDC for “Practice Standards for all Healthcare Professionals”.
 For those without an immunization record, options will be discussed at personal interview appointment before acceptance into the program.
 Selection for the dental assisting program is limited to 20 students each fall.
 In the case that the number of selected applicants drops, alternate students may be selected.
-Prior to the beginning of the school year, a drug screening and background check will be required through Validity Screenings.
+Prior to the beginning of the school year, a drug screening and background check will be required.
 Another drug screen test will be submitted without notice sometime during the school year.
-If the student fails drug screening, it will be an automatic dismissal from the program.
+If the student fails drug screening or background check, it will be an automatic dismissal from the program.

 There are TABE study guides available for purchase at local retailers and via internet sources (Amazon, Barnes & Noble, etc.).
 As well as free study apps for smart devices.
 You can also seek assistance from the Adult Education & Literacy of Joplin.

 Joplin, MO 64801